soo-h/DASweepDetect/README.md

 # **GETTING STARTED**

 **Note:**`DASDC` was developed based on Python 3.8.
-Due to the use of certain features specific to Python 3.8, it currently requires Python 3.8 or higher to run.
+Due to the use of certain features specific to Python 3.8, it currently requires Python 3.8 to run.
 In the future, optimizations will be made to ensure compatibility with other versions of Python 3.

 1.python3.8 instsall